pundit-community/pundit-matchers/README.md

       it { should forbid_mass_assignment_of(:publish) }
     end

-    context "accessing an unpublished article" do
+    context 'accessing an unpublished article' do
       let(:article) { Article.create(publish: false) }

-      it "excludes article from resolved scope" do expect(resolved_scope).not_to include(article)
+      it 'excludes article from resolved scope' do expect(resolved_scope).not_to include(article)
       end